James E. West (Scouting): Scouting

 The new BSA office on 5th Avenue opened in January 1911 with West at the helm and the movement began to grow at a rapid pace.
 Sixty local councils were organized in January and hundreds of Scoutmasters were commissioned.
 The office grew from six to thirty-five employees by May.
 One of his first tasks was the first edition of The Official Handbook for Boys.
 West was instrumental in expanding the third part of the Scout Oath:

 To help other people at all times; to keep myself physically strong, mentally awake and morally straight.

-He also pushed to add three parts to the Scout Law: brave, clean, and reverent.
+He also pushed to add three points to the Scout Law: brave, clean, and reverent.
 West changed his title, and in November 1911 he became the first Chief Scout Executive.
 His starting salary was $4,000 per year and was raised to $6,000 per year in July (equivalent to about $156,000 in 2017).

 West dealt with many early issues.
 Labor unions protested over wording in the original Official Handbook that had been copied from the British Scouting for Boys that was perceived as anti-union — this had already been removed from the first edition.
 West also dealt with those who protested against the inclusion of African Americans.
 West held that they should be included, but that local communities should follow the same policies that they followed in the school systems.
 Thus, much of the American South as well as many major northern communities had segregated programs with "colored troops" until the late 1940s, with some councils not fully desegregated until 1974.
 Since the BSA had early and enduring ties with the YMCA, a firmly Protestant organization, the Roman Catholic Church initially forbade their boys to join.
 West successfully argued that Scouting was non-sectarian and the Catholics accepted the BSA program in 1913.

 As early as 1910, Daniel Carter Beard and Ernest Thompson Seton had various arguments over who was the founder of Scouting.
 Programs for boys had been advanced by Seton in 1902, Beard in 1905 and Baden-Powell in 1907.
 Since Baden-Powell had based parts of the program on Seton's work, Seton claimed to be the founder.
 By 1915, the conflicts between them had escalated and West attempted to defuse the situation.
 This led directly to the creation of Horseshoe Bend Scout Ranch.